CABIN INTERIOR

-The Jacob Stalnaker Jr. cabin is not only significant for its historic connection to the Stalnaker family and early Randolph County history but it is currently the only early log cabin in Randolph County that is available for public tours.
+The Jacob Stalnaker Sr. cabin is not only significant for its historic connection to the Stalnaker family and early Randolph County history but it is currently the only early log cabin in Randolph County that is available for public tours.
 Furnished with donated items that are period appropriate to the era of the log structure, the cabin is a pleasant step back in time to the life of the early settlers of Randolph County and West Virginia.
 A corner cabinet, cider press, pie safe and numerous pieces of crockery help fill the first floor.
 A heritage barn loom, spinning wheel and traditional rope beds and handmade coverlets supply the second story with furnishings of eras gone by.
 Interpretation of the life of the Stalnaker family is in the process of being created to tell the story of this family's role in the Valley.

 A special thank you to Sandy and Dan Wilson for their generous donations and assistance in obtaining, delivering and arranging many wonderful period pieces for the interior of the cabin.